 Mass is celebrated at 9:30am on Sundays.
-Seating in the church as well as on the lawn will be available.
+Seating inside the church as well as outside on the lawn will be available.
 Shade tents and chairs will be provided for lawn seating.
 (You are still welcome to bring your own chair.)
 The in-person Sunday evening 4:00 pm Evensong will continue outdoors.

 Daily Morning and Evening Prayer will continue online.

 Daily Mass: Tuesday through Friday at 12pm and Saturday at 5:30pm have resumed inside the chapel.

 For the health and well-being of the community:

 - Please stay home if you have a fever or respiratory symptoms associated with COVID-19, or have been in recent contact with someone with these symptoms.

 - Per the California Department of Public Health, masks are required indoors for those who are unvaccinated.